Top 4 Boat Sump Pumps In 2023 & How To Install Them

 If your boat has to pump out a lot of bilge water, you’ll need a model that can operate for longer than a few minutes at a time.
 Several small pumps cannot address larger boats’ demands due to their poorly developed motors and limited flow rates.

-Although these smaller pumps might seem like a good idea, they lack the strength to keep things dry.
+Although these smaller pumps seem like a good idea, they lack the strength to keep things dry.

 2. Flow Rate